How much is your car worth?

-There are almost 4 times as many Hyundai dealers as there are Infiniti dealers, which makes it much easier should you ever need service under the Tucson’s warranty.
+There are over 4 times as many Hyundai dealers as there are Infiniti dealers, which makes it much easier should you ever need service under the Tucson’s warranty.

 J.D.
 Power and Associates rated the Tucson second among small suvs in their 2019 Initial Quality Study.
 The QX30 isn’t in the top three in its category.

 J.D.
 Power and Associates’ 2019 Initial Quality Study of new car owners surveyed provide the statistics that show that Hyundai vehicles are better in initial quality than Infiniti vehicles.
 J.D.
 Power ranks Hyundai third in initial quality, above the industry average.
 With 30 more problems per 100 vehicles, Infiniti is ranked 19th, below the industry average.

 J.D.
 Power and Associates’ 2019 survey of the owners of three-year-old vehicles provides the long-term dependability statistics that show that Hyundai vehicles are more reliable than Infiniti vehicles.
 J.D.
 Power ranks Hyundai 8th in reliability, above the industry average.
 With 4 more problems per 100 vehicles, Infiniti is ranked 11th.